 Unequal Access: Racial Segregation and the Distributional Impacts of Interstate Highways in Cities

-January 2024.
-Best Student Paper Prize, Urban Economics Association.
-[Draft]
+Best Student Paper Prize, Urban Economics Association

 The Intergenerational Effects of Local Shocks: Income, Migration, and Human Capital (with Martha Stinson and Sean Wang).